 Now is the time to officially introduce your business on Instagram by posting your first post!
 You have the caption ready to go and all you need to do is upload your photo (or video), add the caption and select some hashtags.

-To find hashtags, I like to use a hashtag finder that can weed out poor performing hashtags so I don’t waste my time with them.
+To find hashtags for business on Instagram, I like to use a hashtag finder that can weed out poor performing hashtags so I don’t waste my time with them.
 One of the best hashtag finder‘s to use is Tailwind’s.
 Tailwind’s hashtag finder makes it incredibly easy to find hashtags that are actually going to drive engagement to your account.

 You can see from the screenshot below that I was able to get over 17,000 impressions from my hashtags alone!